Florajenner/sustainable-life/README.md

 User Stories
 ------------

-As a first-time visitor, you can expect to navigate through the site with ease and find comprehensive information on sustainable living practices that benefit both the environment and yourself.
+As a first-time visitor, I expect to navigate through the site with ease and find comprehensive information on sustainable living practices that benefit the environment.

-As a returning visitor, you can expect to receive regular updates and articles on sustainable living practices that you can incorporate into your everyday life to help achieve sustainability.
+As a returning visitor, I expect to receive regular updates and articles on sustainable living practices that you can incorporate into my everyday life to help achieve sustainability.

-As a frequent user, you can expect to find our contact information effortlessly for any questions or concerns you may have.
+As a frequent user, I expect to find contact information effortlessly for any questions or concerns I may have.

 Design
 ------

 Our website features a clean and modern design with a focus on sustainability.
 Its simple layout and ample white space enhance the readability and user experience of the site.
-The utilization of colors and imagery aligns with the brand's sustainable ethos and evokes an eco-friendly feel.
+The utilization of colours and imagery aligns with the brand's sustainable ethos and evokes an eco-friendly feel.

 Color Scheme
 ------------

-We incorporated natural earthy colors such as forest green (#00755e) and off-white (#f6f6f6) to stimulate a calm and harmonious environment that reflects the brand's sustainable values.
+We incorporated natural earthy colours such as forest green (#00755e) and off-white (#f6f6f6) to stimulate a calm and harmonious environment that reflects the brand's sustainable values.

 Typography
 ----------